rwaldron/idiomatic.js/readme.md

 <p>In general, a good rule of thumb is to keep your concerns separate.
 The backbone paradigm and design offers logical places to handle various bits of logic.</p>
 <ul>
 <li>Keep all dom manipulation logic in the view.</li>
-<li>Keep all data manipulation logic in the controller or model.</li>
+<li>Keep all data manipulation logic in the model or collection.
+You can easily reuse and extend models and collections throughout your application without concern for the views that are tying into them.</li>
-<li>keep all the AJAX and corresponding asynchronous logic in the controller or model.</li>
+<li>Keep all the AJAX and corresponding asynchronous logic in the model or collection.</li>
 <li>Keep your templates as simple as possible -- some logic is unavoidable, but most of the data should be nice and neat <i>before</i> it gets to the template</li>
 </ul>

-<h5>AJAX Calls, Callbacks, Deferreds</h5>
+<h5 id="Callbacks_Deferreds">AJAX Calls, Callbacks, Deferreds</h5>
 <p>When making asynchronous calls, there are different ways to handle the data responses coming back.
-At Datu we strongly prefer developers <b>not</b> use deferreds.
+At Datu we strongly prefer developers <b>not</b> use deferreds (represents work that is not yet finished).
 While deferreds are a powerful tool to handle post-AJAX call duties, implementation can vary wildly (and has).
 One of the bigger overarching problems with deferreds is that they can be extremely fragile since you have to be very cognizant of more than just happy path handling.</p>
 <p>As an alternative, anyone doing front end dev should use the built in callback methods that are available in Backbone.sync.
 More specifically these methods are:</p>
 <ul>
 <li>success -- this is called when (and only when) you get a good http response</li>